WorldOman's Sultan Qaboos died at 79 on Friday

 State news agency ONA didn’t announce a cause of death, but Sultan had been unwell for years and stayed a week in Belgium for treatment last month.

-Haitham bin Tariq nomination as new Sultan
+Haitham bin Tariq’s nomination as the new Sultan

 Haitham bin Tariq was named on Saturday after the country’s high military council called on the ruling members’ council to convene and elect a successor.

-A smooth succession of new Omani Sultan was expected, Kristian Coates Ulrichsen of Baker Institute told Reuters.
+A smooth succession of a new Omani Sultan was expected, Kristian Coates Ulrichsen of Baker Institute told Reuters.

 Diplomats’ response

-Located on the southeastern coast of the Arabian Peninsula, Oman has long been to the Middle East what impartial Switzerland is to global diplomacy, balancing ties with two vast neighbors locked in a regional tussle, Iran to the north and Saudi Arabia to the west.
+Located on the southeastern coast of the Arabian Peninsula, Oman has long been to the Middle East what impartial Switzerland is to global diplomacy, balancing ties with two vast neighbours locked in a regional tussle, Iran to the north and Saudi Arabia to the west.

 The diplomatic centrality of Oman remains an attribute of Sultan Qaboos’ personality, said Simon Henderson, director of the Bernstein Program on Gulf and Energy Policy at the Washington Institute.